 Grade I gliomas usually occur in children and can often be removed with surgery.
 They do not invade the surrounding, healthy brain cells.
 If removed completely, such tumors can be cured.
 An example of a Grade I glioma is a pilocytic astrocytoma.

 Grade II gliomas are slow growing.
 Examples of Grade II gliomas are astrocytoma, oligodendroglioma and ependymoma.
-Although often found to be benign (non-cancerous) Grade II gliomas can cause symptoms such as seizures and headaches.
+Although often found to be benign (non-cancerous), Grade II gliomas can cause such symptoms as seizures and headaches.
 These tumors can also transform into a higher grade over time and start growing more rapidly.